slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 <!--
 > *"Fools rush in and get the best seats in the house."*

+-- x\@defiyantlyfree] * Being hated by idiots is a small price to pay for not being one of them.
+-- x\@naval] * Coding an app is the new starting a podcast.
+-- x\@talebwisdom] * "Corollary to Moore’s Law: every ten years, collective wisdom degrades by half."
+(The Bed of Procrustes)

-- One of the hardest lessons in adulthood is realizing some people just aren’t built for reflection or growth.
++ One of the hardest lessons in adulthood is realizing some people just aren’t built for reflection or growth.
 They’ll make the same mistake for 20 years and call it a personality.
-- every snowflake is different but all snow is the same.
++ every snowflake is different but all snow is the same.
 -->

 > *"Mimicking the herd, invites regression to the mean."